cloudoperators/greenhouse/docs/contribute/local-dev.md

 ### Test Plugin / Greenhouse Extension charts locally (Deprecated)

 > [!NOTE]
 > This setup is deprecated and will be removed in the future.
-Please refer to [Test Greenhouse Extensions with local registry](#test-greenhouse-extensions-with-local-registry)
+Please refer to [Test Greenhouse Extensions with local OCI registry](#test-greenhouse-extensions-with-local-oci-registry)

 ```shell
 PLUGIN_DIR=<absolute-path-to-charts-dir> make setup